papis/papis/doc/source/hooks.rst

-Right now the only way to add a hook as a user is using your ``config.py`` configuration file, which gets loaded when your papis configuration gets loaded.
+Right now the only way to add a hook as a user is using your ``config.py`` configuration file, which gets loaded when your Papis configuration gets loaded.

 As an example you can add a function to the ``on_edit_done`` hook like